 Since 1991, MWDOC has offered educational classes, water use surveys, and a variety of consumer incentives for indoor and outdoor water-efficient devices for all residents and businesses throughout Orange County.
 Through the program, MWDOC provides a wide variety of water saving rebates and programs to residential, commercial, industrial, and institutional customers.
-MWDOCs programs have resulted in the conservation of more than 17.1 billion gallons of water each year.
+MWDOC's programs have resulted in the conservation of more than 17.1 billion gallons of water each year.

-For more than 45 years, MWDOC's Public Information and Water Education programs have reached thousands of consumers and nearly 3,000,000 Orange County students.
-The programs are performed on behalf of, and in coordination with, MWDOC's retail agencies and are designed to facilitate a student's understanding of current water issues as well as the challenges, opportunities, and costs involved in securing a reliable supply of high-quality water.
+For nearly five decades, MWDOC's Water Education programs have reached millions of Orange County K-12 students.
+The programs are offered on behalf of and in coordination with MWDOC's retail agencies, designed to increase the public's understanding of current water issues and challenges, opportunities, and associated costs involved in securing a reliable supply of high-quality water.
+Additionally, as part of its multi-faceted public education effort, MWDOC sponsors the Orange County Boy Scout Council's Soil & Water Conservation Merit Badge and Orange County Girl Scouts Water Resources and Conservation Patch.
+These two programs, designed and hosted by MWDOC Public Affairs staff, are presented as hands-on educational clinics, reaching hundreds of children each year with impactful water-centric education.

-Additionally, as part of its multi-faceted public education effort, MWDOC sponsors the Orange County Boy Scout Councils Soil & Water Conservation Merit Badge and offers the Water Resources and Conservation Patch produced jointly with Girl Scouts.
+MWDOC also develops and coordinates a substantial number of public information, education, and outreach programs and activities for adults to elevate stakeholders' awareness of current water issues that affect the region's water supply's health and reliability.
+These programs emphasize and encourage efficient water use and water-saving practices and offer insight into proposed policy and water reliability investments in the region's best interest.